 When I first bought my Veritas plow plane a couple years ago, I immediately made a small tool roll to hold the irons.

 It was one of my first real sewing projects, so it was a little rough.
-It was wearing fine nevertheless, but then Veritas expanded its line of irons for the plow plane, and I got the tongue-and-groove package as well.
+But it was doing fine job of holding my plane irons, but then Veritas expanded its line of irons for the plow plane, and I got the tongue-and-groove package as well.
 I stuffed the extra irons into the tool roll as well as I could, but I soon got tired of that.
 Since I had the sewing machine going this week anyway, I decided to make a new tool roll for my plow plane irons.

 It holds all eight imperial-size irons, the tonguing iron, plus a couple hex wrenches for adjusting the tool in tongue-and-groove mode.
 It’s made of relatively tough canvas, but since I want to store the irons edge-downward this time, I added a second layer of fabric at the bottom.